 Erica Parsons’ adoptive parents charged in girl’s death, dismemberment

 Hidden Torture: Murder Victim Erica Parsons Homeschooled

 Erica Parsons’ Parents To Face Death Penalty In Murder Trial

 Age at death: 18.

-Cause of death: Homicide, unknown type; or natural death after abuse.
+Cause of death: Possible homicide; possible natural death after abuse.

 Location: Stonewall, Manitoba, Canada.

 Lydia’s death was originally ruled natural, but her mother and sister saw bruises on her body and pushed for an investigation.
 More than a year later later, Lydia’s foster mother was charged with manslaughter.
 Exactly how Lydia died has not been released.

 Her sister told reporters that “I want people to remember her as the kind and loving person she was.”

 Lisa Marie Campbell (Foster mother), charged with manslaughter, charges stayed.